swcarpentry/DEPRECATED-bc/novice/r/01-starting-with-data.md

 ```

-You can also use the byrow argument to specify how the matrix is filled.
+You can also use the byrow parameter to specify how the matrix is filled.
 From R's own documentation:

 ```r